 With a Masters degree in Global Studies and an affinity for the outdoors, Sehr is a born and bred Canadian girl.
-As Eden's International Program Coordinator, Sehr brings 10+ years of experience within the nonprofit sector and has extensive international and cross-cultural experience, with over 35 countries under her belt.
+As Eden's International Program Director, Sehr brings 10+ years of experience within the nonprofit sector and has extensive international and cross-cultural experience, with over 35 countries under her belt.
 When she is not at work, you can find her working on a new home improvement project or catching a flight to her next adventure.

 With a background in business management, Ryan balances Eden's financial books.
 When he isn't buried in spreadsheets and projections, he enjoys jetting off to new cities in search of new adventures.
 You can find him balancing more than books during the weeknights with a busy schedule of ice hockey and bowling.

 With an extensive background in managing the hustle and bustle of Family Entertainment Centers, Jennie brings innovation and creativity to handle the daily operational and administrative needs of Eden.
 When not using her Master Jedi and Whovian talents at Eden, you can find Jennie sharpening her skills at school by taking Human Resource Management courses and kickboxing classes.
 Soon she will be able to successfully navigate her team through any hardship--even a zombie apocalypse.